A Special Offer from MOST

 - the person has successfully completed a deferred adjudication,

 - the person has completed a term of probation and the conviction has been dismissed under Tex.
 Code Crim.
 Proc.
 Ann. art.
 42.12, § 20

 What should I wear to report to jury service?

-"Business Casual" is considered an appropriate way to dress for Jury Duty.
+"Business Casual" is considered an appropriate way to dress for Jury Service.
 Nice jeans are also allowed.
 Shorts, uniforms, tank tops, inappropriate clothing, and any clothing with holes or tears are NOT allowed in the courtroom.

 What if I have health issues that prevent me from attending?

-Hidalgo County can try to accomodate anyone with a medical problem or a disability to help them complete their jury service.
+Hidalgo County can try to accommodate anyone with a medical problem or a disability to help them complete their jury service.
 However, a juror may also choose to be excused as a result of a disability or medical condition.